gatsbyjs/gatsby/docs/blog/2020-02-17-learn-javascript-deeply/index.md

 I'm excited that I am now learning React not just to extend an editing experience for one CMS, but to build general websites and apps.
 A Gatsby project is a React project, so the React ecosystem can be used on a Gatsby site.
 Mastery of Gatsby gives you transferable skills - you are not confined to just one framework.

-If you'd like to join me and thousands of others in learning JavaScript, React, NodeJs, and GraphQL through Gatsby, register for #100DaysOfGatsby.
+If you'd like to join me and thousands of others in learning JavaScript, React, Node.js, and GraphQL through Gatsby, [register for #100DaysOfGatsby](/blog/100days).
 You will receive weekly prompts that stair-step you into an increasingly powerful Gatsby project.